cwida/FastLanes/README.md

 ---

+## Contributing

+We welcome contributions to FastLanes!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

+---

 ## Join Our Community

 Come discuss FastLanes, share feedback, and help shape the future of data formats on Discord: